Shrugs/YoText/README.md

 Sign up with `I am <user>`.
 Yo at a buddy with `yo <user>`

-Host your own texting yo by cloning this repo and creating an info.py with the following values and creating a new heroku app.
+Host your own SMS Yo by cloning this repo and creating an info.py with the following values and serving it at a new heroku app.

 ```python
 db_name = ""